 .
 I am a “card carrying” member of the Colorado Photographic Arts Centre and my photography has been displayed in several galleries throughout the Denver Metro area.
 My passion is photography and, as of November 2011, I have been creating photographs using the Collodion Wet Plate Process, first used in the 1850’s.
 I believe in the magic of light and silver, the art of photography.

-I was born in Minnesota and moved to Colorado as a teenager.
-I have always been interested in mathematics and science.
-As a kid, I was fascinated by remote controlled airplanes.
-I attended Colorado State University as a Physics major.
-I changed course and received my degree in Electrical Engineering from The University of Colorado at Denver.
+I was born in Minnesota and moved to Colorado as a teenager and have always been interested in mathematics and science.
+As a kid, remote controlled airplanes fascinated me.
+I attended Colorado State University as a Physics major and eventually changed course to received my degree in Electrical Engineering from The University of Colorado at Denver.
 I write computer programs for mobile devices and our interactive consumer website, SignsForYourLife.com.
-I love sorting out puzzles, which explains why I’m also the guy who fixes the computers.
+I love sorting out puzzles, which explains why I’m also one of the guys who fixes the computers.

-I am a married and the Father of three children.
-I am one of the owners of Reed Art & Imaging.
+Married and the Father of three children, I am one of the owners and President of Reed Art & Imaging.

 As one of the industry veterans here at Reed, my history is long and varied.
 I have worn a number of hats here, some for brief flashes of time, and others for more than a decade.
 Back in `84, I was hired on as a film tech/airbrush retoucher.
 It was a natural transition moving in to digital retouching.
-Presently my duties sit firmly in IT where I co-maintain workstations, servers, POS, commercial software and a good percentage of our websites.
+Presently my duties cross between Digital Marketing for Reed and in IT where I co-maintain workstations, servers, POS, commercial software and a good percentage of our websites.
 I have been a creative as long as I can remember.
-My first experience with a camera was a Montgomery Wards 126 format roll camera.
-Plastic everything on that baby, and only one shutter speed and one aperature.
+My first experience with a camera was a Montgomery Wards 126-format roll camera.
+Plastic everything on that baby, only one shutter speed and one aperture.
 Next up was an Afga Joselette 120 with manual focus, measured in meters of course.
-Before I could move to another camera, I had to “prove” my stuff to my father, and avid darkroom adventurist.
-I had to prove I could manually meter, push and pull as well as make a proper black and white print from those negs.
+Before I could move to another camera, I had to “prove” my stuff to my father, an avid and long-time darkroom adventurist and retired army veteran.
+I had to demonstrate that I could accurately meter manually, push and pull process as well as make a proper black and white print from all of those negs.
 At the time, I cursed the process, but as I grew in my photo career, it rapidly became very evident just how much I learned from those hours in the darkroom, processing and printing negs with such varied exposures and developments.

 Things are a great deal different now.
-The industry has mostly replaced silver halide with pixels for capturing images.
-The silver and dye clouds in latent image papers are looking like they may not be far away from being completely replaced by ink jet dots in coming years.
-Science is constantly improving our ability to capture scenes electronically and I find the possibilities for the medium to be very exciting.
+The industry has mostly replaced silver halide with pixel-sites for image capture.
+The silver and dye clouds in latent image papers are looking like they may be completely replaced by ink jet dots in coming years.
+Science is constantly improving our ability to capture and reprocuse scenes electronically and I find the possibilities for the medium to be very exciting.